 Victoria Breakwater & Brixham History

 The Breakwater extends into Torbay for half a mile.
-It was built in sections in 1843 and extended from 1909-1916.
-So it is 177 years old.
+It was built in sections in 1843, extended from 1909-1916 and partially reinforced with Cornish granite in 2019.
+So it is 178 years old.

 It's an elongated rubble mound, faced with jointed limestone and granite boulders on its seaward (Eastern) face.
-The limestone was quarried from the Berry Head Quarry.
-The breakwater was strengthened in 2019 using granite blocks from Cornwall.
+The original limestone was quarried from the Berry Head.

 Brixham is England's largest fishing port.
-It lands around 25,000 tons of fish a year, with an annual turnover in excess of £40m.
+It lands around 25,000 tons of fish a year, with an annual turnover of around £40m.
 Brixham retains much of its character as an ancient and historic town, full of legends and stories, and has been a port for centuries.

 The town also had another major trade, now virtually forgotten, importing fruit on timber schooners.
 Boats would travel from the Azores and Lisbon, primarily loaded with oranges and lemons.
 At other times mixed fruit, including melons and grapes would be shipped from all around the Mediterranean.
 Between 1846 -1884 when the trade died out (due to steam ships being used and fruit merchants shunning them over cleanliness), there were over 300 schooners built and registered in Brixham.